dannyconnell/quasar-moneyballs-supabase/README.md

 #### Android

+- If you don’t have Android installation added to your path, follow the instructions to do this at [Quasar Docs > Quasar CLI (with Vite) > Developing Mobile Apps > Preparation](https://quasar.dev/quasar-cli-vite/developing-capacitor-apps/preparation)
 - Install [Android Studio](https://developer.android.com/studio)
 - Close the code editor if it's open
 - Click the 3 dots (top right) > **Virtual Device Manager**